What To Do If Your Pet Fights a Raccoon

 Summary

 The probability of a fight happening is very low, and even if your pet gets into a fight with a raccoon it's unlikely that the raccoon has rabies or that it was transmitted.
-Still you should always take the safe route and ensure you and your pet's safely by following this mini-guide as best as you can.
+Still, you should always take the safe route and ensure you and your pet's safety by following this mini-guide as best as you can.

 If you have a wildlife or pest problem, please contact us immediately or click here to find a location near you.

-Keep yourself clean, and get immediately medical attention if you or your dog was bit.
+Keep yourself clean, and get immediate medical attention if you or your dog is bitten.

 We hope this read helped you out, and make sure to let us know what you think.
 Thanks a lot!